Feyerabend/ABC80/abc802/README.md

 * "The measure of accuracy should be as close to zero as possible. [...]
    A value of 0.001 is about the norm.
 Anything larger than that (0.18, for example) is poor, while smaller values (0.00000021, for example) is very good.", p.260.
-   *ABC802 should therefore judge to be quite good when using DOUBLE.*
+   *ABC802 should therefore judged to be quite good when using DOUBLE.*

 <sup>a</sup> Same result as BBC Micro.